negrinho/deep_architect/README.md

-# DeepArchitect: A Framework for Architecture Search
+# Overview

-*Architecture search so easy you'll think it's magic!*
+*DeepArchitect: Architecture search so easy you'll think it's magic!*

 ## Introduction

-DeepArchitect is a carefully designed framework for automatically searching over computational graphs in arbitrary domains.
+DeepArchitect is a framework for automatically searching over computational graphs in arbitrary domains.
-DeepArchitect was designed with a focus on **modularity**, **ease of use**, **resusability**, and **extensibility**.
+DeepArchitect was designed with a focus on **modularity**, **ease of use**, **reusability**, and **extensibility**.
 It should be easy for the user to implement new search spaces and searchers in the DeepArchitect.
 The core APIs were carefully designed and their interaction carefully thought out.
-The design is such that most interfaces (e.g., for search spaces, searchers, and evaluators) are only lightly coupled and are mostly orthogonal, meaning that each of them as well defined responsibilities and concerns.
+The design is such that most interfaces (e.g., for search spaces, searchers, and evaluators) are only lightly coupled, each of them having well defined responsibilities and concerns.

 With the development of DeepArchitect, we aim to impact the workflows of both researchers and practioneers